MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/DrawingArea.md

 The **Gnome::Gtk3::DrawingArea** widget is used for creating custom user interface elements.
 It’s essentially a blank widget; you can draw on it.
 After creating a drawing area, the application may want to connect to:

   * Mouse and button press signals to respond to input from the user.
+(Use `Gnome::Gtk3::Widget.add_events()` to enable events you wish to receive.)

   * The *realize* signal to take any necessary actions when the widget is instantiated on a particular display.
 (Create GDK resources in response to this signal.)